sila0164/GameHex-Editor/GHEX Language Documentation.md

     This would read the value at offset 18, and look for the value in a given list.
     The type is defined in the list. (see lists section, for info on lists)

     - ## Naming values

       Can be added to any line containing read

       `"Name for the UI"`
       `'Name for the UI "Using apostrophes allow quotation marks!"'`

       The text will be the name used for the value in the ui.
       ' are not supported, and will shorten the name.
 If you want " in the name use ' to mark the text.

       Detailed description:

       Any text added to a line, using the `read`-command, within "" or '' will be used as the values name, in the ui:

       `@ 40 read float 'Name that descripes the values function'`

       This can be added anywhere on the line.
 First, at the end, or in the middle, it doesn't matter.

       Without a name, the program will just name them "*Type* *number*", iterating the number up as it reads the same type.

+    - ## changevalue

+      `changevalue XXXX`
+      By adding changevalue *value* you can change the value directly from the script.
+      The new value will still need to be written, but it will be changed by default in the ui.

+    - ## -ui

+      `-ui`
+      Makes the value not appear in the ui.
+It will still be read and changed using the above command.

   - ## search (Searching for values)